The Big Ship

 One of the most successful bowlers in the women's game was born today.
 Medium-pacer Clare Taylor was the first England woman player to reach 100 international wickets and was the second highest wicket-taker overall at the World Cup in 2000.
 She played 16 Tests and 105 ODIs, was made a Member of the British Empire in 2000 for services to cricket and was also one of the England side that won the 1993 World Cup at Lord's.
 She was also a talented footballer, having represented Liverpool Ladies as well as playing in the football World Cup.
 After retiring in 2005, she coached at the women's academy in Durham and later worked with the New Zealand women.

 A Pakistan wicketkeeper is born.
-Sarfraz Ahmed led his country to victory in the 2006 Under-19 World Cup in Bangladesh and got his first opportunity with the senior side a year later.
+Sarfraz Ahmed was part of the victorious 2006 Under-19 World Cup side in Bangladesh and got his first opportunity with the senior side a year later.
 Competition from the Akmal brothers meant that he was in and out of the side - he didn't play a Test for three years, and it was only in 2013 that he became a regular in the Test and ODI squads.
 He moulded himself into an attacking batsman, earning a promotion in ODIs, where he even audaciously swept medium-pacers for sixes.
 Three Test centuries in 2014, against Sri Lanka, Australia and New Zealand, marked his second coming.